The 5 Best (& 5 Worst) Things to Show on Restaurant TVs

 Movies suffer some of the same drawbacks that complex TV shows face.
 People who have not been at the restaurant when the movie starts will be lost when it comes to what is happening on the screen.
 Moreover, people’s tastes in movies vary widely, and what entertains some people will be utterly devoid of entertainment for the next.
 So, it is best practice to avoid showing movies at your restaurant.

 On the other hand, you may want to make a movie-watching event at your restaurant, and that totally changes things.
 Movie-watching events are a great way for people with similar tastes to meet each other, and the atmosphere is generally one of camaraderie and mutual appreciation for the movie being played.

 The same idea can be applied to TV shows.
 Your restaurant can designate one night a week to play an episode from a TV show that is popular with your customers.
 This is a great way to bring repeat customers and to establish your restaurant as the meeting place for groups of friends (many of which will have probably formed at previous screenings).
 Events like these are perfect for fostering loyal customers that will champion your restaurant to the people they know, potentially bringing in more customers through natural word-of-mouth promotion.

 Curating Your TV Menu

-It is time to stop thinking of a restaurant as a place people go to just eat food and start thinking of the restaurant as a wholistic experience.
+It is time to stop thinking of a restaurant as a place people go to just eat food and start thinking of the restaurant as a holistic experience.
 One of the best ways to turn your restaurant into an experience is to show great programming on your televisions.
 This means not only creating a food menu but also a TV menu.
-This is where loop comes in.
-With the free loop TV streaming device, you have access to an incredible array of content curated for the exact atmosphere you want to create with your restaurant.
-With loop, its time to take your restaurant to the next level.
+This is where Loop TV comes in.
+With the free Loop TV streaming device, you have access to an incredible array of content curated to create the exact atmosphere you want to promote in your restaurant.